2025 confirmed budget

 To achieve this, staff developed a prioritization framework to assess the criticality of service delivery and budget decisions for 2025.
 This process varied slightly between the operating and capital budget, each of which are detailed in the operating and capital sections of this website.

-The overriding themes that emerged from the development of the 2025 budget update included:
+The overriding themes that emerged from the development of the 2025 budget confirmation included:

 • Prioritizing housing by advancing investments that enable and service growth.